Bill Paxton Death Certificate Reveals Fatal Stroke And Congenital Heart Defect

 Actor Bill Paxton, star of such films as Aliens and Twister, passed away suddenly and tragically on February 25.
-He was just 61-years-old, and his death came as a shock the his family, friends, Hollywood and the world.
+He was just 61-years-old, and his death came as a shock to his family, friends, Hollywood, and the world.
 Initially, it was widely reported that Paxton died as a result of a heart surgery he had undergone just 11 days prior.

 The actor’s cause of death was a stroke following heart surgery, according to his death certificate. https://t.co/k9QT1b19Kn